-The red valley does locate in Pitumarca, a new tourist site located in Cusco.
+The red valley is located in Pitumarca, a new tourist site in Cusco.
 You can find it very close to “Rainbow Mountain.”
 Many travelers visit it because of the characteristic color of its mountains.
 This place is very crowded even though it does locate at 5,020 meters above sea level (16,469 feet of altitude), but do not worry, you will not find many people on your trip, and you will take the best pictures.

-If you visit “Rainbow Mountain,” it is possible to make a quick hike through the Red Valley.
+If you visit “Rainbow Mountain,” you can hike quickly through the Red Valley.
 The Kondor Path Tours team will take you to this valley.

 Many travelers know the most visited sites in Cusco, such as Machu Picchu, Ollantaytambo, or Rainbow Mountain.
-But there are more places to visit, and new natural attractions are attracting more and more the attention of travelers.
+But there are more places to visit, and new natural attractions are attracting more and more travelers’ attention.
 They are the Red Valley and the Red River.
 Kondor Path Tours presents this natural tourist site, and we recommend you visit it when you visit Rainbow Mountain.